exercism/elixir/exercises/concept/lasagna/.docs/introduction.md

 count = 2 # You may re-bind variables

 count = false # You may re-bind any type to a variable

+message = "Success!" # Strings can be created by enclosing characters within double quotes
 ```

 ### Modules